bdourdoufis/wbdv-sp21-final-proj-classic-archive/README.md

 ## The Flutter Framework

 This project's front-end is built in Flutter, a UI framework created by Google which allows for the creation of native mobile, web, and desktop applications from a single codebase.
-I chose to create this project using Flutter (with instructor permission) as it is what we have recently started using at my work for more general information regarding Flutter, see [here](https://flutter.dev/).
+I chose to create this project using Flutter (with instructor permission) as it is what we have recently started using at my work.
+For more general information regarding Flutter, see [here](https://flutter.dev/).

 In Flutter, nearly every component of a project is defined as a Widget, from full pages, to specific internal components, to dialog boxes.
 Widgets are generally built based on their state, which can be defined as a separate object along with the main widget.
 When a widget's state changes, the framework will rebuild the widget using its updated state values.
 To learn more about widgets in Flutter, see [here](https://flutter.dev/docs/development/ui/widgets-intro).